 Solution: Checksum of the supervisor password in the EEPROM is not correct.
-The system board should be replaced.
+The system board must be replaced.
 Have the computer serviced.

-• Message: 0183: Bad CRC of Security Settings in EFI Variable.
+Message: 0183: Bad CRC of Security Settings in EFI Variable.
 Enter ThinkPad Setup.

 Solution: Checksum of the Security settings in the EFI Variable is not correct.
-Enter ThinkPad Setup to check security settings, Press F10 and then press Enter to restart the system.
-If you still have a problem, have the computer serviced.
+Enter ThinkPad Setup to check security settings.
+Press F10, and then press Enter to restart the system.
+If your computer still has a problem, have the computer serviced.

-• Message: 0187: EAIA data access error
+Message: 0187: EAIA data access error